 - Submit ACT or SAT test score results (Testing must be completed before the application deadline.)

-You may be able to take Postsecondary courses without leaving your high school.
-The University of Akron currently offers courses through interactive, multimedia classrooms in Medina County high schools, Barberton High School and Springfield High School.
+You may be able to take CCP courses without leaving your high school.
+The University of Akron currently offers courses through interactive, multimedia classrooms in Medina County high schools, Barberton High School, Copley High School, Coventry High School and Springfield High School.

-The application process, eligibility requirements, and deadlines are the same for students participating in postsecondary options via distance learning.
+The application process, eligibility requirements, and deadlines are the same for students participating in CCP options via distance learning.

-New student orientation is required for postsecondary distance-learning students, as are on-campus advising appointments each semester.
+New student orientation is required for CCP distance-learning students, as are on-campus advising appointments each semester.

 Non-public high school students